WHU-Fenglab/RI-based-CPSC/README.md

 The software is based on Python version 3.9

 ### Installation
-The user can install the RI-based-CPSC program by cloning the code from this page，or using pipy to install.
+Users can install the RI-based-CPSC program by cloning the code from this page or by using pipy for installation.

     pip install Time_Corecctor